EH&S offers fire extinguisher training for you and your department.

 Building Fire Drills

-By order of the fire marshall, fire drills of all campus buildings must be conducted twice a year.
+By order of the fire marshall, fire drills of all campus buildings must be conducted four (4) times per year.
 You will be notified in advance of these fire drills and they will be performed with the least disruption to your work day as possible.
 During a fire drill, you must evacuate the building as if a fire were actually occurring.

 To obtain floor plans for your building, contact EH&S at 962-3057.

 Residence Hall Fire Drills

 Fire drills for all campus residence halls will be conducted four times per year.
 When fire drills occur, all student must evacuate the residence halls as if a fire were actually occurring.

 Floor plans of residence halls are available through Housing & Residence Life..